gfaline/Compilers/README.md

 Tests are done using a simple testing utility script (`testutil.sh`).
 Three different aspects of execution result can be checked against a given standard: standard output, standard error and return code.
 The first two can be ignored if needed.
 Since the compiler exits with non-zero return code if an invalid program is fed to it, it can be used to verify test cases in which the compilation is expected to fail.

+A description of each test is included at the top of its corresponding .pr source file.

 ## Compiler Invocation